• Skip to main content

 In a new study conducted in Los Angeles 629 12th-graders kept a record of

-activities such as time spent studying and time spent with school friends and out-of-school friends.
 Students with higher grade-point averages (GPAs) had more school friends than out-of-school friends.
 The more school friends, the higher the

 GPA.